 What to Serve with Tinto de Verano

-Serve this effortless cocktail with equally effortless food.
+Serve this effortless cocktail with a range of equally effortless Spanish tapas.
 For brunch or lunch, Spain’s version of an omelet, called Tortilla Española, is perfect for sharing and keeps for up to three days.

 Tinto de Verano (Spanish Red Wine Cocktail)